Please read through this guide, not a long read, it may answer the majority of your questions regarding the website's functionality.

 THE "MY ACCOUNT" SECTION OVERVIEW

-By clicking the button with your name on the top navigation bar (dropdown menu in case you're on a mobile device) you can access your "my account" section which contains the tools for advertising and/or publishing ads along with some customization and statistics.
-Below you have a brief explanation about each tab's purpose:
+Click the button with your name located on the top navigation bar (dropdown menu in case you're on a mobile device) to access your "My Account" section which contains the tools for advertising and/or publishing ads, along with some customization forms and statistics.
+A brief explanation about each tab's purpose:

-- Profile - A quick overview of your profile, some key statistics and useful links.
-In this section you can change your public profile's avatar and banner along with your bio details.
-You have buttons to access the "add funds" and "withdrawal" pages, which allow you to inject or extract money from your balance.
+- Profile - A quick overview of your profile, key statistics and useful links.
+In this section you can change your public profile's avatar and banner, along with your bio details.
+You have buttons to access the "Add Funds" and "Withdrawal" pages, which allow you to inject or extract money from your balance.
 You also have buttons to visit the public profile other users see, and a preview of your trophy list.
 At the bottom, you have the "daily/monthly/all time" statistics, each one with a comprehensive chart.

-- Ads - Like the name says, this section allows the creation of ads, no matter the purpose they will serve for.
-Note that by creating an ad alone you'll be already advertising your site since ads are automatically displayed on available free slots across the network.
+- Ads - As the name says, this section allows the creation of ads, no matter their purpose.
+By creating an ad alone, you'll already be advertising your site, because ads are automatically displayed on available free slots across the network.
 Ads can also be used to perform bids or exchanges.
 By using the main search you can find available sites for each purpose.
-Unlike bids, you cannot use an ad to exchange directly, you must first assign the ad to an exchange unit and then use that unit in the exchange, so, to exchange, you also need a website of your own.
+Unlike bids, you cannot use an ad to exchange directly, you must first assign the ad to an exchange unit and then use that unit in the exchange, so, to exchange, you also need to own a publishing website.

 - Bids & Exchanges - The two following tabs are very similar, so, they're listed here together, these two sections list your bid and exchange entries.
-They also list incoming requests in case any of your units require approval, you have the option to accept/reject these.
+They also list incoming requests in case any of your units requires approval, you have the option to accept/reject the incoming requests.
 The only difference relies in the fact that you'll always have listed all exchanges, either started by you or not (simply because they're bi-directional).
-On the other hand, the bids section only displays bids initiated by you, the ones initiated by other users only appear in your sites section (and on those users bid lists of-course)
+On the other hand, the bids section only displays bids initiated by you, the ones initiated by 3rd-party users only appear in your sites section (and on those users bid lists of-course)

 - Settings - In this section you can update your account details and/or choose options to suit your preferences.